 6. Cook a meal or have one delivered

-Sometimes caregivers are so busy caring for others, they forget about themselves.
+Sometimes caregivers are so busy caring for others, that they forget about themselves.
 Do you know of a special dish or dessert they enjoy?
 Put a meal together that can be stored in the freezer for whenever they’d like to enjoy it.
 There are also plenty of services that deliver fruits, vegetables, meals or cakes.
 Click here to find your caregiver’s favorite restaurant and send something from anywhere in the world.

 7. Write a letter